 Maureen felt lost, angry, and sad.
 Her family quickly pressured her to re-marry, but she couldn’t focus on such a thing after losing the man she loved.
 And she could no longer live with her late husband’s family.

 The Nyasi Kinship Project stands in a village of the same name nearby.
-She’d heard of it because she grew up an orphan, but her stepmother raised her.
 With nowhere else to turn and pressure coming from every direction, Maureen went to Nyasi.

-She was happy to volunteer as a cleaner in exchange for a bed to sleep in.
-And the Nyasi Kinship Project welcomed her with open arms.
+And the Kinship Project welcomed her with open arms.

-Maureen started cleaning around the Kinship home, but she quickly found that her true passion was in child care and teaching.
-The children have filled her heart with love.
+Maureen started out cleaning around the Kinship home, but she quickly discovered that her true passion was in child care and teaching.
+The Kinship Kids have filled her heart with love.
 And she’s found a purpose and sense of happiness, where she thought it would never be possible.

 Maureen prays every day that she can be a blessing in the children’s lives.
 At the same time, they're a blessing to hers.